 Eating a healthy diet: this provides you with all the essential nutrients to avoid nutritional deficiencies

-Routine Health Check-Ups: Testing for anemia is essential, especially for those in risk categories which includes young children, pregnant women, and the old.
+Routine Health Check-Ups: Testing for anaemia is essential, especially for those in risk categories, which include young children, pregnant women, and the elderly.

-Addressing Underlying Causes: Many chronic illnesses cause anemia and can be treated well to prevent anemia.ncbi
+Addressing Underlying Causes: Many chronic illnesses cause anaemia and can be treated well to prevent anaemia.

 Frequently Asked Questions (FAQs)